wiseinf/translator/README.md

 # Introduction

-**Documment Translator** aims to easier the effort to translate Hugo documentation using VS Code.
+**Document Translator** aims to easier the effort to translate Hugo documentation using VS Code.

 ## Features